Aliases for RDH5 Gene

 GeneCards Summary for RDH5 Gene

 RDH5 (Retinol Dehydrogenase 5) is a Protein Coding gene.
-Diseases associated with RDH5 include Fundus Albipunctatus and Rdh5-Related Fundus Albipunctatus.
-Among its related pathways are the visual cycle I (vertebrates) and Metabolism of fat-soluble vitamins.
-GO annotations related to this gene include oxidoreductase activity and retinol dehydrogenase activity.
+Diseases associated with RDH5 include Fundus Albipunctatus and Night Blindness.
+Among its related pathways are Metabolism of fat-soluble vitamins and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and retinol dehydrogenase activity.
 An important paralog of this gene is RDH16.

 UniProtKB/Swiss-Prot for RDH5 Gene